When you join one of our trips, we want you to have peace of mind. In response to COVID-19, we’ve:

 Most dietary restrictions can be accommodated, though in most cases ingredients can't be substituted or omitted from particular dishes.
 If you have a severe allergy, please contact us to find out if this is the right trip for you.

 In addition to contributing to local economies, your trip helps preserve the region's artistic and cultural heritage—specifically surrounding stage arts in Barcelona.
 We'll visit museums actively restoring medieval artifacts, eat at historic restaurants that source locally ("Can Culleretes" also contributes to the preservation of historical businesses in the city), and collaborate with local artists from Barcelona's cabaret, classical dance, and magic scenes.
-In addition, our participation in Carnival Gala supports local families and encourages them to protect and preserve their private collections.
+In addition, our participation in private gala supports local families and encourages them to protect and preserve their private collections.

 Visa requirements for Spain vary depending on traveler citizenship.
 Please check requirements for travel to Spain and any countries passed through in transit.
 A passport is required for international travel.
 We recommend your passport expire at least six months after your return home.